nmillin/uw_madison_omega/README.txt

 Requirements
 -Omega base theme (drupal.org/project/omega) installed and enabled -MegaMenu to use the dropdowns (http://drupal.org/project/megamenu)
+      -You will find the css started for using the Nice_menus module and the nice_menus.css.
+      In a nice_menu issue (http://drupal.org/node/973500) the maintainer said that they wouldn't add the functionality for the bigger dropdown menu as used in the wisc.edu site.
+If you want to use the nice menu module there is a start for you.
+The nav does require MegaMenu to have the hover effects & more to work.

 Recommended Modules -- will make your life easier -Admin Menu (drupal.org/project/admin_menu)